-Mirtazapine is an alpha-2 adrenergic receptor antagonist, blocks several serotonin receptors (5-HT{2a}, 5-HT{2c}, and 5-HT3), and is a potent H1 histamine receptor antagonist.
+Mirtazapine is an alpha-2 adrenergic receptor antagonist, blocks several serotonin receptors (5-HT{2a} , 5-HT{2c} , and 5-HT_3), and is a potent H1 histamine receptor antagonist.
 Its blockade of presynaptic alpha-2 adrenergic receptors causes the release of NE which, in turn, causes the release of 5-HT.
-This increase in NE and 5-HT and blockade of 5-HT{2c} and 5-HT3 receptors have been associated with mirtazapine's antidepressant effects.
-The potent antihistaminic effects of mirtazapine can cause significant sedation; in addition, its blockade of histaminic and 5-HT{2c} receptors has been associated with increased appetite/weight gain, and its blockade of 5-HT3 receptors causes mild antiemetic effects.
+This increase in NE and 5-HT and blockade of 5-HT{2c} and 5-HT_3 receptors have been associated with mirtazapine's antidepressant effects.
+The potent antihistaminic effects of mirtazapine can cause significant sedation; in addition, its blockade of histaminic and 5-HT{2c} receptors has been associated with increased appetite/weight gain, and its blockade of 5-HT_3 receptors causes mild antiemetic effects.
 Mirtazapine has minimal risk of drug-drug interactions because it does not have significant impact on cytochrome P450 enzymes.
 The sedation and increased appetite/weight gain side effects can be beneficial in patients with cancer struggling with insomnia and cachexia.

 Mirtazapine is frequently used for cancer patients, specifically for the treatment of depression with comorbid insomnia and weight loss.
-It is also useful in this patient population because of the following:

-- Minimal risk of drug-drug interactions.
+It is also useful in this patient population because of its minimal risk of drug-drug interactions, mild antiemetic effects, and minimal impact on sexual function.

-- Mild antiemetic effects.

-- Minimal impact on sexual function.

 Mirtazapine is associated with agranulocytosis/neutropenia and increased liver enzymes in rare cases.
 Monitoring of blood counts and liver enzymes is necessary, especially when patients are at risk of these side effects because of comorbid conditions and other cancer treatments.
-In rare cases, mirtazapine carries the risk of serotonin syndrome, primarily when taken in combination with other potent serotonergic medications; it is not associated with serotonin discontinuation syndrome.
-For more information, see the Serotonin syndrome section.
+In rare cases, mirtazapine carries the risk of serotonin syndrome (refer to the Serotonin syndrome section of this summary for more information), primarily when taken in combination with other potent serotonergic medications; it is not associated with serotonin discontinuation syndrome.